 - Handles any kind of claims or disputes that may arise.

 - Follow the project post closeout till finishing the warranty period.

 Now after finishing the main project management role we move into a wider look at the project management team as one unit.
-Either your job is coordinator, manager or any other construction related jobs, in the next part, you will find out how to deal with the management team as a whole, and what practices you need to adapt to increase the efficiency and productivity of your project.
+Whether your job is coordinator, manager or any other construction-related job, in the next section, you will find out how to deal with the management team as a whole.
+This includes tips for practices you can adapt to increase the efficiency and productivity of your project.